chromium/chromium/docs/testing/code_coverage.md

 - [Contacts](#contacts)
 - [FAQ](#faq)

-Chromium uses source-based code coverage for clang-compiled languages such as C++.
-This [documentation] explains how to use Clang’s source-based coverage features in general.
+This document is divided into two parts.

-In this document, we first introduce the code coverage infrastructure that continuously generates code coverage information for the whole codebase and for specific CLs in Gerrit.
+- The first part introduces the code coverage infrastructure that continuously generates code coverage information for the whole codebase and for specific CLs in Gerrit.
 For the latter, refer to [code\_coverage\_in\_gerrit.md](code_coverage_in_gerrit.md).
-We then present a script that can be used to locally generate code coverage reports with one command, and finally we provide a description of the process of producing these reports.
+- The second part talks about how to generate code coverage locally for Clang-compiled languages like C++.
+Refer to [android code coverage instructions] for instructions for java code.

 ## Coverage Infrastructure